ECB Asmussen: Portugal needs more bond issues for OMT

 "The majority of the bonds were bought by domestic investors, which means that international investors have not yet returned to the country," he told Negocios, adding that "one three-year bond issuance is not sufficient" in any case.

-Asked what the country needed to do to gain access to the yet-to-be-activated Outright Monetary Transactions (OMT) bond-buying program, he said: "I would say that it will be necessary to issue reasonable amounts of bonds with longer maturities ... along the yield curve."
+Asked what the country needed to do to gain access to the yet-to-be-activated Outright Monetary Transactions (OMT) bond-buying programme, he said: "I would say that it will be necessary to issue reasonable amounts of bonds with longer maturities ... along the yield curve."

 "Doing everything possible to meet the agreed objectives would send a very important signal to the markets, and Portugal has to re-enter the financial markets in the second half of next year.
 It really should meet its budgetary objectives," he said.